sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 # SESSION 3 RULES
 ---

-## Level circles
+## Level cards and green rings

-At the beginning of a session, players should arrange their move cards to count how many green circles they have.
+At the beginning of a session, players should arrange their move cards to count how many green rings they have.
+Usually, players will not have any green rings at the beginning of session 2 -- session 3 tends to be the first session where this rule matters.

 ![level cards](images/component_card_level.png){ width=2.5inch }

-If you have a new green circle this session, you get to take a *Level card*.
+Once per session, if you have more green rings than *level cards*, you can take one new level card.

 Like move cards, level cards may also have requirements.
-Some require that you have a certain amount of circles to access them.
+Some require that you have a certain amount of green rings to access them.

 ![blessing cards](images/component_card_blessings.png){ width=2.5inch }

 Some level cards will instruct you to take blessing cards.
+When instructed to do so, draw one blessing card at random from the supply.

+Blessing cards improve your Deckahedron by giving you better chances to succeed at moves.

 Note: some moves instruct you to match Chinese Zodiac symbols on the corners of cards.
-Blessing cards' corners have the "dragon" symbol which matches all other symbols except for the "goat" symbol on the wound cards.
+The corners of blessing cards have a "dragon" symbol, which matches all other symbols except for the "goat" symbol on the wound cards.